-Just in time for the Holidays, iRobot released their prized Roomba 980 vacuum cleaner.
-With competition Neato recently releasing their slightly improve Botvac “D ” collection, it was theorized that iRobot might be following suit.
-Yet, it continues to be a comparatively long time since the Roomba 880 and 870 debuted.
-I honestly didn’t know what to anticipate.
-Certainly, iRobot is not thinking about ceding any market share to rivals, and rightfully so.
+With their slightly enhance Botvac “D being recently released by competitor Neato ” set, it was supposed that iRobot might be following suit.
+Nonetheless, it has been a relatively long time since the Roomba 880 and 870 debuted.
+I really didn’t understand what to expect.
+Clearly, iRobot is not thinking about ceding any market share to rivals, and rightfully so.

-As with all previous Roomba’s there are things to like and things that I don’t like.
-It ’s going to be difficult for me to not gift a few Roomba 980’s this year.
+As with all preceding Roomba’s there are things that I don’t enjoy and things to like.
+Regardless, it ’s going to be tough for me to not gift a couple of Roomba 980’s this year.

 The following are noteworthy features on the 980, and some of the new, upgraded: